- Purchase the complete Expat Arrivals Toronto Guide (PDF)

 How safe is Toronto?

 Toronto is very safe.
-It is safe to walk the streets at almost any hour of the day or night.
-The only caveat being to avoid traditionally run-down areas after dark.
-Do this and little will likely go wrong.
+It is safe to walk the streets at almost any hour of the day or night, with the only caveat being to avoid traditionally run-down areas after dark.
+Heed this and little will go wrong.

 What is there to do in Toronto?